 A Dangerous Vine (1999) is set in New Zealand.
-A coming-of age story about a young woman working with the largely Maori staff of a government department, the novel addresses race relations in 1950s New Zealand.
+A coming-of-age story about a young woman working alongside a government department’s mainly Maori staff, the novel addresses race relations in 1950s New Zealand.
 In The Dominion, Rosemary Robertson writes '[t]here's an air of fable about Barbara Ewing's fine novel, of lessons to be learned and changes that need to be made.'
-In the New Zealand Listener Marion McLeod suggests that 'A Dangerous Vine is...much more ambitious than Ewings two previous novels.'
+In the New Zealand Listener, Marion McLeod suggests that 'A Dangerous Vine is...much more ambitious than Ewing’s two previous novels.'

-The Trespass (2002) spans from a rapidly disintegrating 19th century London to the energy and optimism of early New Zealand.
-The plot is a superb blend of history, containing love, evil, heroism and grief.
+The Trespass (2002) reaches from a rapidly deteriorating 19th century London to the energy and optimism of early New Zealand.
+The plot is a superb blend of history, canvassing love, evil, heroism and grief.

-Rosetta (2005) is an historical novel that follows the early lives of two girls who marry in 1795.
+Rosetta (2005) is a historical novel that follows the early lives of two girls who marry in 1795.

 Her novel, The Mesmerist, was published by Sphere in 2007.

-Her novel, The Circus of Ghosts, was published by Hachette in 2011.
+The Circus of Ghosts was published by Hachette in 2011.
 Reviewer Paula Green writes in the NZ Herald, 'Barbara Ewing's seventh novel, The Circus Of Ghosts, is a fitting sequel to The Mesmerist, a novel set against a vibrant theatrical backdrop in Victorian London.
 The new novel transports the characters to the over-excited stage of New York City in the 1840s...
 It's a good read.'